cytoflow/cytoflow/docs/design.rst

   Then there was the issue of how to track and manipulate this structure as additional operations were performed.
 Keep just a single copy and operate on it in-place?
 Or copy the output of one operation for the input of the next, with the space penalties that implies?

   I finally realized I didn't have to choose; when you copy a pandas.DataFrame, you get a "shallow" copy, with the actual data just linked to by reference.
 This was perfect; if I needed to transform the data from one copy to another, I could just replace the transformed channels; and "gating" events didn't have to create new subsets or containers, it could just add another column specifying the gate membership of each event.

+* ``cytoflow`` discourages wholesale transformation of the underlying data, ie. taking the log of the data set.
+(Modules for doing so are included, but the throw a deprecation warning and are likely to be removed soon.)
+This is of a part with ``cytoflow`` enabling *quantitative* analysis -- if you want a measure of center of data that is log-normal, you should use the geometric mean.
+It is frequently useful to transform data before viewing it, or gating it, etc -- those transformations can be passed as parameters to the view modules.

+  The obvious exceptions here, of course, are things like bleedthrough correction and standards using beads.
+These operations transform the data, but they don't cause the same sorts of shift in data *structure* you see with a log transform.
+Data that is distributed log-normally before bleedthrough correction, will be distributed log-normally after.

 * As is made pretty clear in the example IPython notebook, the semantics for views and operations are